The tongue is very important for dogs. But have you noticed that your pet is very lick-happy in the mornings? Find out why here!

 Why are dogs so lick-happy in the morning?

 Licking is a natural behaviour that usually begins in puppyhood.
 Studies show that the mother always licks her puppies as a means of communication.
-This stimulates them to start breathing, socialising among other things.
+This stimulates them to start breathing, and socialising, among other things.
 Adult dogs also engage in licking, especially during social interactions.
 This either means ‘reconciliation’ or ‘submission’.
 But licking your face in the morning is another thing altogether.
-Which begs the question: why are dogs lick-happy on specifics times of the day?
+Which begs the question: why are dogs lick-happy at specifics times of the day?